Time-Consistent Asset Allocation for Risk Measures in a L\'evy Market: Introduction

 \section{Introduction}

 In this paper, we study an optimal asset allocation problem of the following form

-where $x$ is the wealth at time $t$, $\mathcal{A}_t$ is the set of all time-consistent bounded strategies at time $t,$ $X^u$ is the wealth process driven by an $\alpha$-stable Levy process when the strategy $u$ is followed, $r$ is the discounting rate, $\T\in C^1$ is a continuous, non-decreasing, and concave reward function for gains \& losses, $\lambda: [0,T] \to \R_{\geq 0}$ is the time-dependent and continuous risk aversion function with values in $(0, \infty)$, $\rho$ is a law-invariant, positively homogeneous, and translation- or shift-invariant risk measure, and $F\in C^1$ is a non-decreasing convex function.
+where $x$ is the wealth at time $t$, $\mathcal{A}_{t,x}$ is the set of all time-consistent, Markovian strategies at time $t$, $X^u$ is the wealth process driven by an $\alpha$-stable L{\'e}vy process when the strategy $u$ is followed, $r$ is the discounting rate, $\T\in C^1$ is a continuous, non-decreasing, and concave reward function for gains \& losses.
+The risk function is given by $Risk_{t,x}(Y) = \lambda_t F(\rho_{t,x} (Y))$, where $\lambda: [0,T] \to \R_{\geq 0}$ is the time-dependent and continuous risk aversion function with values in $(0, \infty)$, where $\rho$ is a law-invariant, positively homogeneous, and translation- or shift-invariant dynamic risk measure and $F\in C^1$ is a non-decreasing convex function.
+For tractability reasons, we do not allow $\lambda$ to be state-dependent, which means that an investor can change his/her risk aversion only deterministically.
+Since we only assume that $\rho$ is law-invariant, translation or shift-invariant, and positively homogeneous, our results encompass most standard or alternative risk measures like (relative) Value at Risk, Average Value at Risk, coherent risk measures, standard deviation, or generalized deviation measures.
+On all these (classes of) risk measures, there is an extensive literature, but for space reasons, we only state Jorion \cite{jorion2007value}, F{\"o}llmer and Schied \cite{Follmer}, or Rockafeller et al. \cite{rockafellar2002deviation}.
+We emphasize that $\rho$ does not need to be additive, sub-additive, convex, or continuous.
+By allowing $\rho$ to be plugged in the convex function $F$, our risk part in \eqref{J def intro} also includes examples such as variance or semi-variance.
 Time-consistency means that the strategy which is optimal at time $t$, say $(u_s)_{t\leq s}$ will also be optimal from later points on.
-On the other hand, a time-inconsistent investor does not satisfy such a dynamic programming principle and may initiate a strategy at time $t$ (because at time $t$ its whole path attains the maximum in \eqref{J def intro}) knowing fully well that he will deviate from this strategy from a later point on.
-Following psychological theories like prospect theory (Kahneman and Tversky \cite{Kahneman}), the investor at time $t$ in \eqref{J def intro} considers future \emph{changes} in wealth $X_T^u-x e^{r(T-t)}$ (in \$-values at time $T$) instead of the terminal wealth $X_T^u$.
-Conceptually, this approach is in line with the so-called ``growth-optimal portfolio'', also known as the Kelly criterion in the context of portfolio theory, optimal decision under risk, game theory, information theory, and insurance, see Wei and Xu \cite{wei2021dynamic} and the references within.
+On the other hand, a time-inconsistent investor does not satisfy such a dynamic programming principle and may initiate a strategy at time $t$ (because at time $t$ its whole path attains the maximum in \eqref{J def intro}) knowing fully well that (s)he will deviate from this strategy from a later point on.
+Following psychological theories like prospect theory (Kahneman and Tversky \cite{Kahneman}) and benchmark investment theories (see, for instance, Zhao \cite{zhao2007dynamic} or Pirvu and Schulze \cite{pirvu2012multi}), the investor at time $t$ in \eqref{J def intro} is assumed to consider future \emph{changes} in wealth $X_T^u-x e^{r(T-t)}$ (in \$-values at time $T$) instead of the terminal wealth $X_T^u$.
+We could generalize the benchmark by multiplying and adding deterministic, time-dependent $C^1$-functions (i.e., consider $a_t (X_t-xe^{r(T-t)})+b_t$ instead of $X_t-xe^{r(T-t)}$ in \eqref{J def intro}), which would structurally not change our results in the case of uniformly bounded strategies.
+Conceptually, this approach is in line with the so-called ``growth-optimal portfolio'', also known as the Kelly criterion in the context of portfolio theory, optimal decision under risk, game theory, information theory, and insurance, see Wei and Xu \cite{wei2021dynamic} and the references therein.
 When $\mathcal{T}$ is the identity, considering the terminal expected wealth instead of gain \& losses in the reward function in \eqref{J def intro} leads to identical solutions.
-We further remark that defining risk as \emph{changes} in values between two dates is a rather classical approach of assessing the riskyness of a position, see for instance, Jorion \cite{jorion2007value}, the way risk is measured in the Basel III \cite{BaselIII} or Solvency II \cite{SolvencyII} regulations for banks and insurance companies, respectively, or the literature on return risk measures, see for instance, Bellini et al. \cite{bellini2018robust}.
+We further remark that defining risk as \emph{changes} in values between two dates is a rather classical approach of assessing the riskiness of a position, see, for instance, Jorion \cite{jorion2007value}, the way risk is measured in the Basel III \cite{BaselIII} or Solvency II \cite{SolvencyII} regulations for banks and insurance companies, respectively, or the literature on return risk measures; see, for instance, Bellini et al. \cite{bellini2018robust}.